Qbox-project/qbx_apartments/README.md

 ## Installation
 ### Manual
-- Download the script and put it in the `[qb]` directory.
+- Download the script and put it in the `[qbx]` directory.
-- Import `qb-apartments.sql` in your database
+- Import `qbx-apartments.sql` in your database
 - Add the following code to your server.cfg/resouces.cfg
 ```
-ensure qb-core
+ensure qbx-core
-ensure qb-interior
+ensure qbx-interior
-ensure qb-weathersync
+ensure qbx-weathersync
-ensure qb-clothing
+ensure qbx-clothing
-ensure qb-houses
+ensure qbx-houses
-ensure qb-spawn
+ensure qbx-spawn
-ensure qb-apartments
+ensure qbx-apartments
 ```

 ## Configuration